collardeau/svelte-fluid-header/README.md

 #### `right`

 The `right` slot goes into the right side of the header, usually for a horizontal menu.

 It is hidden on smaller screens.

 #### `drawer`

 The `drawer` slot goes below the header, usually to place a vertical menu.
 It can be toggled into view (with a customizable animation).

 It is hidden on larger screens.

 #### `right-collapsed` optional

 The `right-collapsed` slot goes to the right of the header on smaller screens, usually for a hamburger button to reveal the drawer.
 It is hidden on larger screens.

 It is optional as `svelte-fluid-header` provides a default slot including hamburger and close buttons (which you can style).
-See Bind section to create your own button and open the drawer.
+See the Bind section below to create a custom button.

 ## Props